scienceai/blog/_posts/introducing-stan.md

 the moving parts that make up any scientific project, it's incredibly challenging to even keep re-use your own work, nevermind someone else's work!
-We are passionate about making it easy for people to collaborate and share the amazing work that they are do.
-In short we are working to give you
+We are passionate about making it easy for people to collaborate and share the amazing work that they are doing.
+In short, we are working to give you
 *[the science you want, in the format you need](http://standardanalytics.io)*.